Ali-tz/Prediction-of-Power-outages-causes/README.md

 Here is the confusion matrix :
 <iframe src="confusion_matrix_AB.png" width=800 height=600 frameBorder=0></iframe>

+Again, our results are coherent with the confusion matrix as this one is the worst one.

 ### Conclusion about final model
 The final model chosen is, according to this analyse, the Gradient boost model which provided the best resultsconsidering precision, recall and overall the accuracy.
 It's F1-score is evaluated at 0.65.
 This model is better than our baseline model for the same reason.
 This can be also explained, by the different feature provided, and not only due to the tunning and the choice of the model as our previous analysis was.
 But results show that this model is better, making the gradient boost model our final choice model.

 ## Fairness Analysis

+Let's adress the fairness question.
+Here we would like to know if one of our causes is more likely to be chosen to any given major outage.
+We will look at the cause severe weather using the anomaly level.
+Null hypothesis : The classifier's accuracy is the same for both extreme levels and centered levels of El Nino (El Nino is strong over 1.5 or under -1.5 and moderate or low between these two values), and any differences are due to chance.
+Alternative Hypothesis: The classifier's accuracy is higher for extreme anomaly levels.
+Test statistic: Difference in accuracy (extreme minus centered).
+Significance level: 0.01.

+Here is the plot of our result :

+As we can see, it seems that